SHOP

 2. Heat the oven to 450 degrees.

-3. Pour the corn and water into a small pan and cook the pima corn on medium heat until tender but still toothy.
+3. Pour the corn and water into a small pan and cook the pima corn on medium heat until tender but still toothy, about 20 minutes.

 4. In a large bowl, whisk together the cornmeal, flour, sugar, baking powder and salt.